wilsonmar/wilsonmar.github.io/_posts/2020-03-22-aws-security.md

 * https://medium.com/@cbchhaya/aws-certified-security-specialty-scs-c01-4b8a62d3c680
    suggests 4 months of preparation using 4 account setup and used attached as well as detached accounts with AWS Organizations.

+## More on Security #

+This is one of a series on Security in DevSecOps:

+{% include security_links.html %}